codingfanatic/react-tutorials/README.md

+# React-Native Files
-# react-tutorials, A collection of JavaScript files created during my journey to learn React Native.
+A collection of JavaScript files created during my journey to learn React Native.